Defines metrics and describes how to add a primary and secondary metric in Optimizely Feature Experimentation.

 Metrics are a quantitative measure of the success of your experiment.
 They tell you whether the variations in an experiment are winning, losing, or inconclusive based on changes in visitor behavior in response to your experiment.

-Let's use a simple example.
+Let us use a simple example.
 Suppose your site has an Add-to-Cart button.
 You would use an event to track every time the button is clicked.
-You would use a metric to measure the percentage of users who added to the cart at least once, or alternatively the average number of items added per user.
+You would use a metric to measure the percentage of users who added to the cart at least once or the average number of items added per user.

-The primary metric is the one Optimizely uses to determine a statistically significant winning or losing variation.
+The primary metric is the one Optimizely Feature Experimentation uses to determine a statistically significant winning or losing variation.
 It’s the most important goal of the experiment and decides whether your hypothesis is proven or disproven.
-In Optimizely, the primary metric will always achieve statistical significance at full speed, regardless of any other goals or events added.
+In Optimizely Feature Experimentation, the primary metric will always achieve statistical significance at full speed, regardless of any other goals or events added.

 All other metrics are secondary or monitoring metrics; select metrics that will give you insights into long-term success.
 See Primary, secondary, and monitoring metrics.

 Identifying the right metric is a huge factor in determining whether your experiment will have statistically significant results.
-See these KB articles:
+See these support articles: